2ndSightLab/ai-tracker/awswishlist.md

 🟢 🧡 Note related to the last post.
 I had some issues with slowness around midnight with Kiro and memory-related exceptions which seem to have been resolved.

 🟠 Let me turn off os notifications in the AWS console.
 Seeing too many repeated connections that beacon like a C2 channel.
-Just want to turn it off.
+Just want to turn it off in some accounts and maybe it's only on in the acount where I actually want to see notifications.
+Let me use that with AWS Organizations and see all the notifications for my organizations in one account.
+Let me send a notification to my cell phone if a service I am actively using goes down rather than these constant pings and traffic in accounts.

 🟠 Let me turn off os panorama requests in the AWS console.
 Seeing too many repeated connections that beacon like a C2 channel.
 Just want to turn it off.
 I find panorama API calls odd because Google aimode reports Panarama as a deperecated client camera service.
 What even is that?